Vincent-Design-Inc/resource-filter/README.md

 - **Summary Display**: Shows the number of resources and applied filters dynamically.

 ## Installation
-1. Download the plugin files and place them in the `wp-content/plugins/resource-filter` directory.
+1. Clone this repo or download the plugin files and place them in the `wp-content/plugins/resource-filter` directory.
 2. Log in to your WordPress admin dashboard.
 3. Navigate to **Plugins** > **Installed Plugins**.
 4. Activate the **Resource Filter** plugin.